What’s Happening to Cookies?

 More and more browsers are moving away from third-party cookies, with Google planning to deprecate them sometime in 2022.

-To understand this shift, you’ll have to know the difference between first-party and third-party cookies.
+To understand this shifting landscape, you’ll have to know the difference between first-party and third-party cookies.

 Why?
 Only third-party cookies are going away.